qwertyquerty/skybook/_posts/mistargeted-dma.md

 2) scan the PPC instructions between 0x80000300 and 0x80000800 (corresponding to the different exception handlers)

-3) verify that no instruction causes a crash or trap before execution reaches 0x80000300 (the first exception handler)

-4) and log everything into a .txt file in the following format:
+3) and log everything into a .txt file in the following format:

 ```
 --- msgres03.arc --- <-- Archive name